levenlabs/dank/README.md

 Deletes the given filename.
 Optionally you can send a `sig` to verify the signature matches the filename before deleting.
 If you pass an empty sig or pass no sig then no verification will be performed.
+This returns no body.

 Params: `filename`, `sig`